 1. Show Off Your Assets

-As a vacation rental owner, you’re already set up for success on Pinterest, seeing as home decoration and decor pins are really the heart and soul of the platform – along with food and DIY tips.
+As a vacation rental owner, you’re already set up for success on Pinterest, seeing as home decoration and decor pins are the heart and soul of the platform – along with food and DIY tips.
 Take advantage of this and showcase the creative interior design of your vacation home.
+We recommend creating a board for every property you have.
 Be sure to take appealing, high-quality photos to show potential guests what you have to offer.

 2. Think Outside the Box